Textualize/textual/questions/worker-thread-error.question.md

 ---
-title: "How do I fixed WorkerDeclarationError?"
+title: "How do I fix WorkerDeclarationError?"
 alt_titles:
   - "Thread=True on Worker"
   - "Problem with threaded workers"